braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ② creates the example files.
 >
-> ③ assigns the example directory `'Example data CON TXT'`.
+> ③ defines the directory `'Example data CON TXT'` where the example data will be contained.
 >
-> ④ makes the example directory.
+> ④ creates the directory for the example data.
 >
 > ⑤ imports the brain atlas.
 >